 - Dana Taylor, Deputy Superintendent of Business Affairs

-- Elizabeth Davis, Chief Human Resource Officer, Title IX Coordinator and FOIA Coordinator
+- Elizabeth Davis, Chief Human Resource Officer, Title IX Coordinator

 - Cory Heitsch, Assistant Superintendent of Early Childhood and Elementary Education (TK-5)